pastellcloudyy/pastellcloudyy/README.md

 still working on my read.me, check strawpage for even more info.. ue 🧀😭
 - please do not cover me, only if you're someone I know
 - c+h only with permission
-- free inspo off my skins / OCs just let me know first (I won't give permission to take inspo / copy my main OCs obv)
+- free inspo off my cosplays / OCs just let me know first (I won't give permission to take inspo / copy my main OCs obv)
 - IWC when I'm with my friends / partner as I have a high chance I'll ignore you
 - easly overwhelmed and may not talk much then, unsure what the cause of this is
 - horrible and I mean HORRIBLE memory, trust me if I did smt I forget almost immediately